MirYasa/help-center/blog/how-to-provide-liquidity-on-algebra.md

 Note that the dark gray areas on the below graphic illustrate how other LPs have spread their liquidity.

-> *IMPORTANT TO UNDERSTAND:* Your capital is essentially multiplied when the price is within the range you’ve chosen.
+> *Important to understand:* Your capital is essentially multiplied when the price is within the range you’ve chosen.
 When the price falls out of those ranges, two major things happen: you stop earning fees, and your liquidity is turned into a single asset.

 **6. Deposit Amounts**